 Good nutrition is an essential part of a dog’s health and well-being.
 Dog nutrition is one of of the most important factors for your dog to gain and maintain good health.
 Canines need a balanced diet which includes the 8 aspects of full nutrition; Protein, fats, carbohydrates, fibre, vitamins, minerals, enzymes and water.
 Dogs are primarily carnivores with their teeth/jaws and digestive system designed to handle meat as a principal food source.

 During consultations with difficult dogs the subject of diet and nutrition often arises.
 So here is a brief explanation as to how to understand food labels and what your dog actually requires.

-Diet is fast becoming an important area of research in regards to canine behaviour.
+Diet is now established an important area of research in regards to canine behaviour.
 A high quality diet can make huge difference to your dog, but unfortunately the most common off the shelf commercial foods are nutritionally very poor!

 Here is a brief guide on how to understand what is in commercial dog foods by reading the ingredients on the label.

 First off, quick definitions for the terminology used in labelling;